dolph/recipes/chicken-enchiladas-verde.md

 In a 9x13 inch baking pan, layer from bottom to top:

-- 1/2 cup salsa verda
+- 1/2 cup salsa verde
 - Rolled tortillas, filled with shredded chicken and a teaspoon of salsa verde, seam-side down
 - 8 ounces **Monterrey Jack** cheese, shredded
 - Remaining salsa verde